pyqr-dev/pyqr/docker-images/README.md

 # pyqr - docker

+This is yet another set of container images, which is especially egregious given all the existing well-supported, well-established container projects.
+I don't know of a container project that does quite this, so I'm using this as a learning experience.

+It offers containers at three levels:

+- **base**: designed for GitHub Actions, can run `actions/setup-python`, etc., or can use `pyenv`, `rig`, etc.
+- **batch**: designed for GitHub Actions, but has "standard" versions of Python, Quarto, and R already installed.
+- **active**: designed for interactive use, has zsh, stow, ansible, etc. installed.

+At present, I'm getting things to work, hence the `edge` tag.
+At some point, I'll implement proper versioning.

+## Levels

+### `base`

-The purpose of this image is to provide a foundation upon which these GitHub Actions can be run:
+The purpose of  is to provide a foundation upon which these GitHub Actions can be run:

 - [actions/setup-python](https://github.com/actions/setup-python)
 - [quarto-dev/quarto-actions](https://github.com/quarto-dev/quarto-actions) (`setup`, `render`, `publish`)